 Tip:Beaten sweet curd can also be added to this dish to make dahi puri chat.

-Fresh hot syrupy jalebis are a hit at any chaat party.They can be easily made at home.
+Fresh hot syrupy jalebis are a hit at any chaat party.They can be easily made at home with some practice.

 1 cup Refined Flour.Refined flour (maida) 1 cup